- Context and Overview

 - all contractors, suppliers and other people working on behalf of Faber Music.

 It applies to all personal data that the company holds relating to identifiable individuals, including:

 - email and IP addresses;

 - identification numbers;

 - banking details; and

 - details regarding health and/or social and cultural identity.

 (b) Data Protection Risks

-This policy helps to protect Faber Music from some very real data security risks, including:
+This policy helps to protect Faber Music and our data subjects from some very real data security risks, including:

-- Breaches of confidentiality, such as information being given out inappropriately;
+- breaches of confidentiality, such as our data subjects' information being given out inappropriately;

 The Data Protection Supervisor is responsible for: